 When I lived in Argentina, I rarely paid for anything with a credit card, except for clothes and when we did our full grocery shop each week.
 At restaurants, cafés and convenience stores I always had cash on hand.
 At that time, credit cards charged the official rate, so I was always better off paying in cash.

 However, since late 2022, foreign credit cards now receive a better rate.
-It’s called the MEP rate (you can find the latest MEP rate online here) and it’s just shy of the blue dollar rate but much higher than the official rate.
-Going back to the current rate I outlined earlier:
+It’s called the MEP rate (you can find the latest MEP rate online here) and it’s usually just shy of the blue dollar rate but higher than the official rate.
+But sometimes it’s better.

 If you use a foreign card in Argentina, this MEP rate will apply.
 Visa will charge you that rate at the time of purchase, while Mastercard charges the official rate and then refunds the difference a few days later.